libremfg/PackML-MQTT-Simulator/README.md

 The address of the MQTT server.
 If this is unset, _mqtt://broker.hivemq.com_ will be used.

+### MQTT_PORT

+The port of the MQTT server.
+If left blank, the MQTT library will try and determine port based on protocol.

 ### MQTT_USERNAME

 The name of the MQTT user with subscribe and publish permissions.